fieldtrip/website/tutorial/preprocessing_erp.md

 ## Extracting the EOG signals

 We now continue with re-referencing to extract the bipolar EOG signal from the data.
 In the BrainAmp acquisition system, all channels are measured relative to a common reference.
-For the horizontal EOG we will compute the potential difference between channels 57 and 25 (see the plot of the layout and the figure below).
-For the vertical EOG we will use channel 53 and channel "LEOG" which was placed below the subjects' left eye (not pictured on the layout).
+For the horizontal EOG we will compute the potential difference between channels "57" and "25" (see the plot of the layout and the figure below).
+For the vertical EOG we will use channel "53" and the "LEOG" channel, which was placed below the subject's left eye (not pictured in the 2D electrode layout).

 {% include markup/yellow %}
 Some acquisition systems, such as Biosemi, allow for direct bipolar recording of EOG.
 The following re-referencing step to obtain the EOG channels is not needed when working with bipolar data.